DavidAJohnston/APINetwork/README.md

 2. Buy additional intellectual property and codebase related to Exchange and other common data standards and open soure it the API community.

 3. Buy crypto currency in the protocols that API Network is built on top of.
-For example after the purchase of intellecual property and code from API services 25% of the remaining XBT (BTC) collcected during crowdsale will be used to puchase MSC over a long period of time, in order for the API Network to hold a stake in the platform it is built on top of holding a mix of XBT (BTC) and MSC provides it a longterm stake in the future of these protocols.
+For example after the purchase of intellecual property and code from API services as described above, 25% of the remaining XBT (BTC) collcected during crowdsale will be used to puchase MSC over a long period of time, in order for the API Network to hold a stake in the platform it is built on top of holding a mix of XBT (BTC) and MSC provides it a longterm stake in the future of these protocols.

 4. Engage core developers to work full time to impliment the API Network protocol into a functional client.